 After Christmas last year, I spent a couple of days in the small town of Jiaoxie (角斜), close to Nantong (南通), three hours west of Shanghai.

-Nantong is an important river port located on the northern bank of the Yangtze River whose prosperity was catalyzed by a local industrialist, Zhang Jian (张謇), who founded Nantong’s first cotton mills in 1899.
-Nantong has remained an important center for the textile industry.
+Nantong is a vital river port located on the northern bank of the Yangtze River whose prosperity was catalyzed by a local industrialist, Zhang Jian (张謇), who founded Nantong’s first cotton mills in 1899.
+Nantong has remained an important centre for the textile industry.

 南通是长江北岸的一个重要河港。它的繁荣得益于一位本地实业家张謇，他在 1899 年创办了南通的第一个纺织厂。从此，南通一直都是纺织行业的重要中心。

 The main street in Jiaoxie is a hive of activity with small shops and restaurants spilling welcomingly out onto the pavements.
 Run by Mr Wu and his extended family, one such establishment is Wang Wang Breakfast (旺旺早点), where tasty buns, wonton noodles and flatbread are the order of the day all year round.